oddsdk/react-todomvc/README.md

 The app was initialized with Create React App and migrated to Vite, Parcel 2, and Webpack 5.
 See the [Migrate from CRA to Vite](https://github.com/fission-suite/react-todomvc/pull/2), [Migrate from CRA to parcel](https://github.com/fission-suite/react-todomvc/pull/1), and [Migrate from CRA to Webpack](https://github.com/fission-suite/react-todomvc/pull/3) pull requests for guides and diffs to help you migrate from Create React App.

-⚠️ Webnative 0.29.0 and newer versions no longer support Create React App.
-We will re-evaluate when a new version of Create React App is released.
 ## Try it

 The app is live at: https://young-turquoise-metalic-fairy.fission.app/